 This Housing Action Plan has been developed to meet the 2044 housing target of 170 additional units from 2021 King County Buildable Lands Report.
-The State and County are still in the process of finalizing updated growth targets for municipal jurisdictions.
-While the next Comprehensive Plan Update should be based on the most current population growth projections, this document has been drafted based on the most upto-date projections available.
+As of the Spring of 2023, the State and County are in the process of finalizing updated growth targets for municipal jurisdictions which should be used to inform the next Comprehensive Plan Update.

 Several data points were evaluated to see if the city is on track to meet its housing need projection.
-The city added a yearly average of 3 housing units from 2010 to 2022.
-To meet the growth target, the city will need to add about 8 housing units per year through 2044.
-This projection not only demonstrates a need for considerably more additional housing units but also highlights the significant growth that the City of Algona should plan for.
-About 59% of the land that is vacant or re-developable is zoned for lower density or single-family development while 41% is zoned for higher density or multi-family development.
-If fully developed, this would result in approximately 157 single-family units and 109 multifamily units.
-Existing and future housing gaps levels were also evaluated through this effort.
-More units available for ownership are needed for all income levels, especially for moderate and above median income and extremely lowincome households.
+The city added a yearly average of three housing units from 2010 to 2022.
+To meet the growth target, the city will need to add eight housing units per year through 2044.
+This projection not only demonstrates a need for considerably more additional housing units but also highlights the significant growth for which the City of Algona should plan.
+About 59% of undeveloped or re-developable residential land is zoned for lower density or single-family development (maximum density of six units per acre) and the remaining 41% is zoned for higher density or multi-family development (maximum density of 12 units per acre).
+If fully developed, this could result in up to 157 single-family units and 109 multi-family units for a total of 266 units meeting the target goal of 170 additional housing units.

+Existing and future housing needs were also evaluated through this effort.
+More affordable units are needed for all income levels, especially for moderate and above median income and extremely low-income households.